shoeffner/mthesis/src/models_and_methods.md

 c - \tl            &= (c - p)t + (\tr - \tl)u + (\br - \tl)v \label{eq:param-intersection}
 \end{align}

-Or, in a more concise matrix and vector form with a slightly changed notation, \Cref{eq:param-intersection} can be expressed as
+Or, in a more concise matrix and vector form with a slightly changed notation, @eq:param-intersection can be expressed as

 \begin{align}
 \left(\begin{array}{c}